ajayag88/python-app-api/README.md

 A project or app created for teaching/learning purpose.
 It is very basic code with bugs with purpose.

 Requirements
 1. There are bugs in API code.
-Identify the bug and fix it
+Identify the bugs and fix it
 2. Some API's always return code other than 200 OK.
-Fix them all to return code 200 OK
+Fix them all to return code 200 OK for correct set of inputs
 3. Add a new API(DELETE/UPDATE) by name "Account holder email".

 Deploy the app